Derivation of the Variational Bayes Equations: Important Distinction Clarification

 Friston is clearly making an effort to show the correspondence between his formulation and that of Beal.
 Also, as he envisions it, a summation or integration of the model over the external system may be possible.
 (His illustration in \cite{Friston_2013_Life-as-we-know-it} showed the evolution of the internal states and the Markov blanket from an original ``primordial soup'' encompassing all the units.)

-For the purposes of this Technical Report, though, we envision a system where the model system $q$ refers strictly to the internal (representational) units $\tilde{r}$.
-Over time, the goal is to adjust the units $\tilde{r}$ so that the free energy of the model $q$ approximates that of the external system with units $\tilde{\psi}$.
+For the purposes of this Technical Report, though, we envision a system where the distribution $q$ refers strictly to the external units $\tilde{\Psi}$ as conditioned by the internal (representational) units $\tilde{r}$.
+Over time, the goal is to adjust the units $\tilde{r}$ so that the free energy of the distribution $q$ approximates that of the actual external system with units $\tilde{\psi}$.

-Thus, the elements of our system that we've been considering so far consist of three things: \begin{enumerate} \item The external system which is composed of units $\tilde{\psi}$; we are trying to model this, and we operate under the presumption that we cannot always directly compute certain measures on this system, \item The internal system which is composed of units $\tilde{r}$; at any given moment we can determine certain measures on this system, yielding $L(\tilde{s},\tilde{a},\tilde{r})$ (we are temporarily ignoring $\tilde{s}$ and $\tilde{a}$), and \item A model of the external system expressed via the internal system, $q$, where the chief distinction is that when we take an actual value for $q$, we do so with the presumption that the internal system is brought to a free energy equilibrium for a given set of parameter values $\theta$.
+Thus, the elements of our system that we've been considering so far consist of three things: \begin{enumerate} \item The external system which is composed of units $\tilde{\psi}$; we are trying to model this, and we operate under the presumption that we cannot always directly compute certain measures on this system, \item The internal system which is composed of units $\tilde{r}$; at any given moment we can determine certain measures on this system, yielding $L(\tilde{s},\tilde{a},\tilde{r})$ (we are temporarily ignoring $\tilde{s}$ and $\tilde{a}$), and \item A distribution of the external system expressed via the internal system, $q$, where the chief distinction is that when we take an actual value for $q$, we do so with the presumption that the internal system is brought to a free energy equilibrium for a given set of parameter values $\theta$.
 This means that the measures for a given distribution-in-the-moment, as represented by $L$, would be adjusted to represent what they \textit{would} be if the internal system were brought to equilibrium, for a specific set of $\theta$. \end{enumerate}

-Thus, when it comes to the integration steps, we will consider that an integration of the model system $q$ over $\tilde{\psi}$ will be interpreted as integrating over the model units themselves $\tilde{r}$, but with consideration that the model will have come into a free energy equilibrium (subject to parameters $\theta$) that is a best approximation, for that set of $\theta$, to the external system.
+Thus, when it comes to the integration steps, we will consider that an integration of the distribution $q$ over $\tilde{\psi}$ will be interpreted as integrating over the distribution units themselves ($\tilde{r}$), but with consideration that the distribution $p$ will have come into a free energy equilibrium (subject to parameters $\theta$) that is a best approximation, for that set of $\theta$, to the external system.

-\section{The variational free energy: K-L divergence and log-likelihood}
+\section{The Variational Free Energy: Reverse K-L divergence and Log-Llikelihood}

 In Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time}, the free energy is expressed in two different ways: